-If you’ve been following a regular workout regime, you deserve congratulations.
+If you’ve been following a regular workout regime, you deserve applause.
 I try to walk and swim as often as I can.
 Whether you run a few times a week, hike on the weekends or go to the gym, regular exercise is one of the most reliable ways to live a healthier life.

 Whatever kind of workout you practice, there are foods that can help you make the most of any exercise routine.
 Even though there are performance-enhancing supplements, eating the right foods is the most reliable way to build muscle and recover efficiently from workouts.
 Some of my favorite energy boosters are easy to keep on hand and can be prepared in delicious ways that everyone in your family will enjoy.

 Here are eleven great workout boosters you might want to try:

 It’s not exactly a food, and it is one I try to avoid when I can, but it is found in popular food and drinks such as coffee, tea, some sodas and dark chocolate.
 You probably know that caffeine can increase alertness and provide a burst of energy when you’re sagging in the morning or late afternoon, but it also improves mood, increases pain tolerance, helps metabolize fat, and helps athletes work out longer and harder.
 Studies have shown that caffeine improves athletic performance.
 A cup or two of coffee consumed an hour before exercise, enables athletes to bike, swim or run a little faster a little longer.
 Caffeine works by making the muscles burn fat more easily, and the increase in alertness caffeine provides makes exercise feel less strenuous.
 When consuming caffeine, make sure you stay well hydrated and, while it affects everyone differently, it’s best not to consume too much caffeine late in the day, or you may experience trouble falling asleep.